Dinstaine History, Family Crest & Coats of Arms

 Early History of the Dinstaine family

-Another 283 words (20 lines of text) covering the years 1202 and 1291 are included under the topic Early Dinstaine History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dinstaine research.
+Another 142 words (10 lines of text) covering the years 1202 and 1291 are included under the topic Early Dinstaine History in all our PDF Extended History products and printed products wherever possible.

 Dinstaine Spelling Variations

-hundred years that the English language has been standardized.
+It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Dinstaine are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
-The variations of the name Dinstaine include: Dunstan, Dunston, Dunstone, Dunstane, Donston, Dunstavill and many more.
+The variations of the name Dinstaine include: Dunstan, Dunston, Dunstone, Dunstane, Donston, Dunstavill, Dunstanville and many more.